cmpsc-481-s22-m1/CASTanet/README.md

-* `functions-without-docstrings`: Determine the total number of functions _without_ dosctrings in the Python files of a given directory
+* `functions-without-docstrings`: Determine the total number of functions _without_ docstrings in the Python files of a given directory

 ```python
 poetry run python main.py functions-without-docstrings